jays-codes/core-java-2024/README.md

 Jay's proj repo for Core Java practice.
 List below ARE NOT NOTES.
 They are topics covered.

 proj: functionalprog (mvn, jdk21, junit5)
-- project and workspace init
+- project and workspace init; fixed tests